 HSE provides guidance and technical expertise to support that commitment.

-As outlined in UBC Policy #7, University Safety, all faculty, staff and students have a role to play in maintaining a healthy, safe and environmentally sustainable university.
+As outlined in UBC Policy #SC1, Occupational and Research Health and Safety Policy, all faculty, staff and students have a role to play in maintaining a healthy, safe and environmentally sustainable university.
 The resources on this website are designed to support faculty and staff in fulfilling these responsibilities.